 - Conduct one traffic enforcement saturations in each of the four regions by September 30.
-The Motor Carrier Division regional commander will schedule the saturations in cooperation with the four regions.
-Enforcement results will be submitted to the division commander for review and analysis and then forwarded to FMCSA.
+The Motor Carrier Operations Commander will schedule the saturations in cooperation with the four regions.
+Enforcement results will be reviewed and then forwarded to FMCSA.
 These regional strike forces have been conducted every fiscal year. - Increase traffic enforcement not accompanied by an inspection through strike force operations on I-94, US Highway 85, US Highway 2, US Highway 83, and I-29 high-risk corridors.
 Target both CMV and non-CMV drivers.
-MTE details will be part of the strike forces scheduled.
+MTE details will be part of the strike forces scheduled. - Conduct two traffic enforcement strike Forces on the interstate highway between Casselton and Fargo, and two in western North Dakota along US Highway 85 or US Highway 2, due to increased oilfield activity, by September 30.

-- Conduct two traffic enforcement strike Forces on the interstate highway between Casselton and Fargo, and two in western North Dakota along US Highway 85 or US Highway 2, due to increased oilfield activity, by September 30. - Four seat belt enforcement blitzes will take place.
-There will be one in each region to be completed by September 30 - The NDHP department goals established 115 hours of road patrol hours per month for each sworn officer.
+- Four seat belt enforcement blitzes will take place.
+There will be one in each region to be completed by September 30. - The NDHP department goals established 115 hours of road patrol hours per month for each sworn officer.
 The 115 hours are for roadside inspections, inspections at a fixed site, and for inspections and enforcement when on active roving patrol.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2018.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019 - 2021.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

-Enter Projected Goals (Number of Stops only)
+Projected per of Stops

-Yes No Traffic Enforcement Activities FY 2018
+Yes No Traffic Enforcement Activities FY 2019 FY 2020 FY 2021

-• CMV with Inspection 1700
+۲ 0 CMV with Inspection 1700 1700 1700

-• CMV without Inspection 1200
+۲ 0 CMV without Inspection 1200 1200 1200

-• Non-CMV 1000
+۲ 0 Non-CMV 1000 1000 1000

-• 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 4
+۲ 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 4 4 4